Monolith (2022 film): Reception

-On the eve of its US cinema release, New York Times reviewer Calum Marsh wrote, "The film is most effective when at its most granular, as Sullivan’s character carefully splices snippets of audio recordings and pores over research materials, scenes strongly reminiscent of Michelangelo Antonioni’s Blow-Up and Brian De Palma's Blow Out".
+On the eve of its US cinema release, New York Times reviewer Calum Marsh wrote, "The film is most effective when at its most granular, as Sullivan's character carefully splices snippets of audio recordings and pores over research materials, scenes strongly reminiscent of Michelangelo Antonioni’s Blow-Up and Brian De Palma's Blow Out".
 After its release, Guardian reviewer Phil Hoad gave the film four out of five, mentioning its references to 2001: A Space Odyssey and Denis Villeneuve's 2016 sci-fi drama Arrival and calling it an "impressive debut".
-Australian critic Andrew F Peirce praised the film and Sullivan's performance, and wrote "It's clear that Matt Vesely and Lucy Campbell are eager champions of genre-filmmaking in Australia, with a confident debut feature that utilises limited resources to create a story that's expansive and genuinely otherworldly".

-Screen Hub listed it as one of the 10 best horror films of 2023.
+Brian Tallerico, reviewing the film on RogerEbert.com, gave the film 3 stars out of 5, praising Sullivan's "remarkable" performance.
+He concluded "In the end, the goal was clearly to trap us in the increasingly fractured mind of a single person who increasingly believes what is beyond believable.
+Mission accomplished".
+An interview with Vesely by Zachary Lee was also published on RogerEbert.com.
+Lee wrote that Monolith "above all else, demonstrates how to do more with less", and discussed how the film "had something to say" - it is not just straightforward horror or sci-fi film.

 An analytical article by an academic on The Conversation website looks at the film's commentary on narrowcasting: "Monolith is one of the first Australian films to critically navigate the ramifications of narrowcasting technology".
 The writer considers that "the strange solitude of interpersonal communication in the global information economy underpins the whole thing", and describes it as "a decidedly low-key film, but this should not be mistaken for dull.
 It is an arresting chiller, extremely tightly performed and made".

 Alexandra Heller-Nicholas, reviewing the 2025 film Birthright for the Alliance of Women Film Journalists, compared it with a couple of other single-location, low-budget, Australian genre films, including Monolith, writing that these films offer "collective masterclasses in doing a lot with a little".